-Less carbon, more electric vehicles: automakers prepare for potential Biden win
+Less carbon, more electric vehicles: Automakers prepare for potential Biden win

-Automakers are gearing up for tough new vehicle emissions rules and policies favoring electric vehicles if Democratic presidential candidate Joe Biden wins the White House.

-WASHINGTON/NEW YORK: Automakers are gearing up for tough new vehicle emissions rules and policies favoring electric vehicles if Democratic presidential candidate Joe Biden wins the White House.
+WASHINGTON/NEW YORK: Automakers are gearing up for tough new vehicle emissions rules and policies favouring electric vehicles if Democratic presidential candidate Joe Biden wins the White House.

 From there, Trump's and Biden's policies for autos and transportation diverge, presenting automakers with very different sets of risks and rewards.